Bounded cumulative observables from local linear relaxation: Abstract

 \section{Abstract}

-Saturation of cumulative observables is widely observed in systems with propagating or spreading signals and is commonly modeled using system-specific mechanisms such as scattering statistics, coherence functions, or phenomenological decay laws.
-This work shows that such saturation follows directly from linear local relaxation alone.
-Any linear observable accumulated over the lifetime of a relaxing signal is bounded by a scale set by the relaxation time, independent of geometry, dimensionality, or microscopic dynamics.
-When relaxation is mapped to space through transport or spreading, this temporal bound yields a corresponding spatial saturation scale.
-A closed-form expression reveals a two-regime behavior: linear growth at short times followed by saturation beyond the relaxation time.
-The result provides a minimal and unified explanation for cumulative saturation across transport, diffusive, and stochastic systems.
+Cumulative observables often exhibit saturation in systems involving propagation or spreading with local dissipation.
+This work shows that bounded cumulative response follows directly from local linear relaxation.
+Linear cumulative observables accumulated over the lifetime of a relaxing signal are limited by a scale set by the relaxation time, independent of geometry, dimensionality, or microscopic transport dynamics.
+When relaxation is mapped to space through transport or spreading, this temporal bound yields a corresponding spatial saturation scale determined by the transport law.
+The result shows that cumulative saturation follows directly from exponential local relaxation and does not depend on the specific transport mechanism.